 The proposed subdivision map would result in the division of an existing 78.9-acre parcel into two (2) lots of 37.1 acres and 43.32 acres, respectively.
 The property is presently zoned HS-d2 and has a General Plan designation of Hillsides.
 The required minimum lot size is 27.3 acres, as specified by the -20s Lot Size Combining District (Zoning Ordinance Chapter 3.10), based on the average slope of the property.
 Through review by County Planning, Environmental Health, and the County Geologist, feasible and suitable building locations are present on both lots that are consistent with the Santa Clara County General Plan and the County Zoning Ordinance.
-In addition, the proposed lot sizes are consistent with the Santa Clara County General Plan and the County Zoning Ordinance.
+As noted above, the proposed subdivision is compatible with the approved Reclamation Plan, which specifies the end use of the property as residential/agriculture.
+In addition, the proposed lot sizes are consistent with the Santa Clara County General Plan and the Santa Clara County General Plan and the Santa Clara County General Plan and the County Zoning Ordinance.
 The submitted Vesting Tentative Map is consistent with the County General Plan and the County Zoning Ordinance, and as a result, this finding cannot be made.